 To your right by the wisteria arbor as you enter from the parking area.
 Originally used for livestock, this now serves as a maintenance and supply area.

 Once used as a garage for farm equipment, modern landscaping and nursery equipment is now stored here.
 Just beyond is the “Hoop House” used as a plant nursery.

 The Stone Cottage

 Just past the Tubbs’ residence, another Puddingstone structure is on your right.
-A possible residence for farm laborers, its design includes some distinct Greek Revival features.
+A possible residence for farm laborers – a date on a stone on the façade says 1826 – its design includes some distinct Greek Revival features.
 On the corner is the NJ Champion Dawn Redwood.

 Click here to return to Willowwood’s Garden Descriptions.